What Is Apple Pay (and How to Use It On Your iPhone)

 Using Apple Pay In-App and Online

 Apple Pay is available across millions of websites and apps.
-You can easily pay for online shopping purchases when browsing via Safari on any of your Apple devices, including your Apple Watch, iPad and Mac.
-Depending on the device and retailer, you may be able to initiate Apple Pay with a quick tap or scan instead of entering checkout information manually each time.
+You can pay for online shopping purchases when browsing via Safari on any of your Apple devices – like your iPad and Mac.
+Depending on the device and retailer, you could be able to initiate Apple Pay with a quick tap or scan instead of entering checkout information manually each time.

-Since Apple Pay is already integrated on your device, you can also use it to pay for and subscribe to Apple services on your iPhone, including iCloud storage upgrades, app purchases and more.
+Since Apple Pay is already integrated on your device, you can also use it to pay for and subscribe to Apple services on your iPhone – like iCloud storage upgrades and app purchases.

 Learn More iPhone Tips at Gazelle

-Simplify your shopping experience by investing in an affordable used device from a reputable reseller.
-Gazelle has smartphones available from today’s leading manufacturers, including Apple and Samsung devices.
-All purchases are backed by a 30-day return policy with zero contracts required.
-Pricing is always honest and straightforward, so you know exactly what you’re paying for.
+Simplify your shopping experience by investing in an affordable used device from a respected reseller.
+Gazelle has smartphones available from today’s leading manufacturers– like Apple and Samsung devices.
+All purchases are backed by a 30-day return policy with zero contracts.
+Pricing is always honest, so you always know what you’re paying for.

-Browse more helpful iPhone tips and tricks on the Gazelle blog, and shop quality used smartphones today!
+Browse more helpful iPhone tips and tricks on the Gazelle blog and shop quality used smartphones!

 Comments